awsdocs/aws-direct-connect-user-guide/doc_source/resilency_toolkit.md

-# Using the Direct Connect Resiliency Toolkit to get started<a name="resilency_toolkit"></a>
+# Using the AWS Direct Connect Resiliency Toolkit to get started<a name="resilency_toolkit"></a>

 AWS offers customers the ability to achieve highly resilient network connections between Amazon Virtual Private Cloud \(Amazon VPC\) and their on\-premises infrastructure\.
-The Direct Connect Resiliency Toolkit provides a connection wizard with multiple resiliency models\.
-These models help you to order dedicated connections to achieve your SLA objective\.
-You select a resiliency model, and then the Direct Connect Resiliency Toolkit guides you through the dedicated connection ordering process\.
+The AWS Direct Connect Resiliency Toolkit provides a connection wizard with multiple resiliency models\.
+These models help you to determine, and then place an order for the number of dedicated connections to achieve your SLA objective\.
+You select a resiliency model, and then the AWS Direct Connect Resiliency Toolkit guides you through the dedicated connection ordering process\.
 The resiliency models are designed to ensure that you have the appropriate number of dedicated connections in multiple locations\.

-The Direct Connect Resiliency Toolkit has the following benefits:
+The AWS Direct Connect Resiliency Toolkit has the following benefits:
 + Provides guidance on how you determine and then order the appropriate redundant AWS Direct Connect dedicated connections\.
 + Ensures that the redundant dedicated connections have the same speed\.
 + Automatically configures the dedicated connection names\.